neeravgg/SimplCord/README.md

 ```
 For Backend.

-Open another terminal in folder, Also make sure mongodb is running in background.
+Open another terminal in a folder, Also make sure MongoDB is running in the background.
 ```shell
 cd server
 yarn start